Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/subscription/subscription.md

 # /subscription
 ## Information
-**This command shows you your current Zoe subscription status, roles, used and available Zoe points and your benefits.**
+**This command shows your current Zoe subscription status, roles (subscription level etc), used & available Zoe points and your & more benefits.**
 <br>

 ### Permissions needed: